WSU-kduncan/ceg3120-cth2242/Project0/git-guide.md

   - `git branch new_branch`
 - checkout
   - Switches branches or restores working tree file
-    - The `b` argument can be used to create a new branch and immediately switch to it
+    - The `-b` argument can be used to create a new branch and immediately switch to it
   - `git checkout new_branch`
 - ~~init~~
 - ~~remote~~